 You have chosen to enroll into a Medicare Part D prescription drug plan that offers "enhanced" features and does not qualify for the $0 monthly Low-Income Subsidy (LIS) premium.
 The $0 LIS premium only applies to Medicare Part D plans with "basic" or standard features.

-benchmark premium, and you qualify for full Extra Help benefits and decide to join the 2020 Humana Walmart Value Rx Plan (PDP)
+and you qualify for full Extra Help benefits and decide to join the 2021

 If you are qualified for your state's Medicaid program, then you automatically qualify for the Medicare Part D Extra Help